radu-matei/radu-matei.github.io/content/blog/aspnet-core-api.md

         public Post()
         {
         }
     }
 ```
 There is also a parameterless constructor and a constructor that takes arguments the three properties.

+> If you add a constructor in a C# class, the compiler will no longer create the default parameterless constructor, and JSON serialization needs a parameterless constructor when serializing and deserializing objects.

 Creating an `IPostRepository` interface
 -------------------------------------------------------------